Vision & Mission

 3. Build High-Quality, Timeless Content

 We use the TSK as a starting point, not an endpoint.
-Our first phase is porting references to modern English and French, preserving the precision that makes cross-references useful.
+Our first phase is anchoring references to modern English and French, preserving the phrase-level precision that makes cross-references truly useful.

 Future phases will strengthen the dataset further: validating connections, refining translation-dependent references, adding categorization, and filling gaps.
 Our goal is to create a resource as useful in 200 years as it is today.